The application process is set out in a document called New Routes, Route Extensions and Itinerary Changes. This document has been updated in 2022.

 - It is easy to communicate, with internationally recognisable identity and name;

 - It contributes to increasing the marketing value of the network;

 - Signing is/will be implemented in accordance with the regulations of the respective nations and/or regions, continuously and in both directions;

 - All NECCs, as well as other relevant stakeholders, along the route are supportive of the proposal.

 Additionally, by the end of the process 90% of the route or major section’s daily sections should meet the essential criteria of the European Certification Standard.
 This new criterion aims to ensure the good quality level of new sections of the EuroVelo network.

 Submitting an application

-There are cost implications for the ECF for evaluating and (potentially) approving new and changed routes or sections, as well as for supporting new routes and major section proposals in areas of Europe where cycling tourism is less developed or less of a priority, in the case of a six-year process.
-These costs include among other things the time spent on the application and site visits of the route, support and lobby work, guidance on the route development process and action planning, communication and branding activities.
+There are cost implications for ECF for evaluating and (potentially) approving new and changed routes or sections, as well as for supporting new routes and major section proposals in areas of Europe where cycling tourism is less developed or less of a priority, in the case of a six-year process.
+These costs include the time spent on the application and site visits of the route, support and lobby work, guidance on route development process and action planning, communication and branding activities.

 The information that must be included in an application depending on the type of action, as well as the details of the costs, can be found in the document New Routes, Route Extensions and Itinerary Changes.